dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-tips.md

 - Press Fn-F1 to view a full list of the editor shortcuts
 - Command-O or Control-O to select a file to open
-- Command-P or Command-Shift-P or Control-P to see command palette
+- Command-P/Command-Shift-P or Control-P to see the command palette
 - Hold Option-click-on-an-area to select multiple lines and perform a multi-edit.
 You can also press Command-E to perform this operation on the command line.
 - Command-Enter or Control-Enter to Preview your code
 - Command-Shift-Enter or Control-Shift-Enter to Compile